mholling/nswtopo/README.markdown

 ## Producing Raster Images

 There are a few options for producing your map in PDF or any raster format (PNG, GIF, JPG, TIFF, KMZ).
-To produce a raster map image, install either [PhantomJS](http://phantomjs.org/download.html) or [Inkscape](http://inkscape.org/).
-(PhantomJS is recommended for best results.)
+To produce a raster map image, install either [Electron](http://electron.atom.io/) (via [Node.js](https://nodejs.org), [PhantomJS](http://phantomjs.org/download.html) or [Inkscape](http://inkscape.org/).
+(Electron or PhantomJS is recommended for best results.)
 Then set your configuration file as follows:

 * To use PhantomJS for rasterising, specify the path of the PhantomJS binary you downloaded. e.g. for Windows:

         rasterise: C:/Users/Matthew/phantomjs-1.9.8-windows/phantomjs.exe

+* To use Electron for rasterising:

+        rasterise: electron

 * To use Inkscape for rasterising:

         rasterise: inkscape

-  If your command line does not recognise the `inkscape` command, you may need to specify the full path. e.g. for Mac:
+If your command line does not recognise the `inkscape` or `electron` command, you may need to specify the full path. e.g. for Mac:

         rasterise: /Applications/Inkscape.app/Contents/Resources/bin/inkscape

 (Or the corresponding `C:/Program Files/Inkscape/inkscape.exe` path in Windows.)

+If your map uses shaded relief, it will not render correctly in PhantomJS version 2.0 and above; in this case version 1.9.8 is recommended (although it may crash if your map is too large).
+Electron is the quickest and most accurate rendering option, however installation (via Node.js and npm) may be less straightforward for the unititiated.

 Suggested Workflow for Rogaining Maps
 =====================================